 Another benefit of proprietary trading is the ability to take advantage of ECN (electronic communication network) rebates.
 Brokers receive rebates for adding liquidity to the market and usually don’t share the rebates with retail traders.

 However, propriety traders receive the rebates.
-Also, some proprietary traders even make most of their money solely from rebates (check out our stock market basics page).
+Also, some proprietary traders even make most of their money solely from rebates.

 In this T3 trading review we learn that T3 Securities, Inc., is separate but affiliated with T3 Trading.
 They cater to active, high-volume traders.
 Also, the brokerage is a member of FINRA, NFA, and the SIPC.